+After that, the spouse or civil partner will receive a long-term pension generally equal to half the pension you were receiving.
+The long-term pension will be based on:

+the pension you would have received but for a reduction due to early retirement

+the pension you would have received if you had not exchanged pension for lump sum

-After that the spouse or civil partner will receive a long-term pension generally equal to half the pension you were receiving or would have received but for a reduction due to early retirement or as a result of exchanging pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.
+the pension you would have received had it not been paid as a lump sum due to exceptional ill health.

-If you married after retirement and you retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement (see the table in the Ill health retirement section).
+If you married after retirement and you retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement (see the Membership increases for ill health retirement table in the Ill health retirement section).
 If you entered into a civil partnership after retirement, the civil partner’s pension will be half your pension.

-Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death (see full details earlier in this section).
+Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death.
+You can find full details about who is eligible to receive a child’s pension in the Pensions for eligible children section.
 The pension is not calculated, however, against a notional entitlement.
+It is based on:

-It is calculated instead against the pension you were receiving at the date of your death or would have received but for a reduction due to early retirement, or as a result of an exchange of pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.
+the pension you were receiving at the date of your death

+the pension you would have received but for a reduction due to early retirement

+the pension you would have received if you had not exchanged pension for lump sum, or

+the pension you would have received had it not been paid as a lump sum due to exceptional ill health.

 If your pension was originally calculated on a total membership of less than the shorter of ten years or the amount you could have accrued had you continued working to age 65, this amount is used to increase your pension for the purpose of calculating the children’s pension only.

-Points to note
+Points to note on protection for your family

 Your administering authority has the discretion to pay the lump sum death grant to your nominee or personal representatives or to any person who appears, at any time, to have been your relative or dependant.
-The LGPS allows you to express your wish as to who you would like any death grant to be paid to by completing and returning an expression of wish form.
+The L G P S allows you to express your wish as to who you would like any death grant to be paid to by completing and returning an expression of wish form.
 If any part of the death grant has not been paid by the second anniversary of your death, it must be paid to your personal representatives, ie to your Estate.
 If you have not already made your wishes known, or you wish to change a previous expression of wish, a form is available from your administering authority.

-Your personal representatives will need to inform HM Revenue and Customs if, with the lump sum death grant, the value of all your pension benefits (not including any spouse’s, civil partner’s or dependants’ pensions) exceeds the HM Revenue and Customs lifetime allowance.
+Your personal representatives will need to inform H M Revenue and Customs if, with the lump sum death grant, the value of all your pension benefits (not including any spouse’s, civil partner’s or dependants’ pensions) exceeds the HM Revenue and Customs lifetime allowance.
 Under HM Revenue and Customs rules, any excess will be subject to a recovery tax charge.
 Most scheme members’ pension savings will be significantly less than the allowance.

 Spouses', civil partners’ and children's pensions are increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)) regardless of age.